Maldives - Profile

 - The Maldives government generally regards land-based resort visitors as making a more valuable contribution to their tourist industry, consequently the fees for yachts, even if making a brief stop, are high.
 From November 1st 2014 the government "Tourist Goods and Services Tax" (TGST), introduced in 2011, has risen again and is now 12%.
 This is implemented on all goods and services provided to tourists by resorts and tourist related establishments.

-Sadly, it seem that the area infested by pirates is spreading into the waters around the Maldives.
+It seems that pirates operating around the Gulf of Aden have indeed moved their area of operation to the waters around the Maldives.
 Due to the ability of the attacks to be launched from "mother ships" far from any shore, larger and larger areas of the Northern Indian Ocean must be regarded as potentially unsafe.